 FILE PHOTO: A BBC sign is displayed outside Broadcasting House in London, Britain July 19, 2017.
 REUTERS/Neil Hall

-At the same time, Minister of Foreign Affairs Sameh Shoukry refuted on Tuesday the false allegations made about Egypt by the British channel BBC, stressing that journalism in Egypt is free.
+In February, 2018, Minister of Foreign Affairs Sameh Shoukry refuted the “false” allegations made about Egypt by the British channel, stressing that journalism in Egypt is free.

 In his speech before the 37th session of the Human Rights Council, Shoukry confirmed that Egypt hosts many foreign media networks, expressing his regret for the unprofessional media networks that depend on spreading fake information to achieve certain political interests.